 There are two main types of internships: one that is paid and ones that are not.
 Most internships are unpaid.
-Due to many be unpaid this is one of the reasons many choose not to partake due to most college students needs some form of pay to survive, but I would highly encourage you to think about it.
+Due to many be unpaid this is one of the reasons many choose not to partake due to most college students needs some form of payment to survive, but I would highly encourage you to think about it.

 Disney I know for a fact offers internships many times in business or for those in the arts and media, getting even a glimpse into that world would have been worth not getting paid.
-For most of us we all have someplace we want to work internship may be that way.
+For most of us, we all have someplace we want to work internship maybe that way.

-As students we must know that experience is valuable in its own right and looks impressive on your resume and in the mean time why not make some connections, network and use those at a later date that may be your in to that organization as a paid employee with benefits.
+As students, we must know that experience is valuable in its own right and looks impressive on your resume and in the meantime why not make some connections, network and use those at a later date that may be your into that organization as a paid employee with benefits.

 Finding an Internship

 The first step in finding an internship is to determine what you want and need.
-If you are a college freshman, for example you may be interested in exploring a variety of internships that can help you determine a career or path.
+If you are a college freshman, for example, you may be interested in exploring a variety of internships that can help you determine a career or path.
 I find internships can be a great source for really finding out what you will love and not love as a career.

 Like finding a job, the process for finding an internship can be challenging and at times can have different standards.
 There are literally thousands of websites that students can use to find internships.